Articles in this section

 Filing primary claims in SimplePractice

 SimplePractice makes it easy to submit claims electronically.
-You can create and submit claims individually, or in batches, so long as the minimum information within your client and account settings is entered.
+You can create and submit claims individually or in batches, as long as the minimum required information is entered in your client and account settings.

 In this guide, we’ll cover: